Levels of Response

 "Unconscious and Unresponsive"

 It is much more useful to know how RESPONSIVE they are rather than if they are conscious or not, and also how they progress through the spectrum.
+In an emergency, telling the ememrgency services the level of response will enable them to help the patient quicker.

 (Adapted from an excellent article by Real First Aid.co.uk)